catalogue-of-services-isa/.github/profile/README.md

-The repositories of Catalogue of Service organisation on GitHub are going to be migrated to the [SEMIC organisation](https://github.com/semiceu) within 1 month.
+The repositories of Catalogue of Service organisation on GitHub are migrated to the [SEMIC organisation](https://github.com/semiceu).